Three Rules of Thumb Every High-Risk Pregnancy Patient Should Know

 1. Doctors know a lot about medicine, but they don’t know a lot about you.

 The obstetrician with my first pregnancy was skilled at her job.
 But, she knew nothing about me.
-It was my responsibility to tell her everything I was feeling, thinking, and wondering.
-Too often, I found myself biting my tongue, not wanting to be "that patient" who asks a million annoying questions.
-But doing that meant she wasn't getting the full medical picture.
+It was my responsibility to tell her everything I was feeling, thinking and wondering.
+Too often, I found myself biting my tongue, not wanting to be that patient who asks a million annoying questions.
+But doing that meant she wasn’t getting the full medical picture.
 Plus, I was only one of her many patients.
-So the only person that was thinking about my medical case 100% of the time was me.
+So the only person that was thinking about my medical case 100 percent of the time was me.
 I had to be the advocate for myself and my baby.

-2. It's OK to do your own research.
+2. It’s okay to do your own research.

 You’ll get varying opinions about this one, but take it from someone who has been there: I cannot stress enough how important it is to educate yourself.
 A lot of people will tell you to stay away from the Internet because you’ll only read bad things.
 And while you definitely have to be prepared to read both good and bad information, the Web is the greatest tool at your disposal.
 Find out as much as you can about your case, and then bring it up to your doctor.
 Remember, you and your doctor are a team.
 A good OB will listen to your concerns and, at the very least, explain why something doesn’t apply.
 If your doctor doesn’t listen to you?
 Time to find a new one.
 Which brings us to my third rule…

-3. It's not only OK to seek a second (and third) opinion, it's OK to find an entirely new doctor.
+3. It’s not only okay to seek a second (and third) opinion, it’s okay to find an entirely new doctor.